openavmkit.utilities.modeling

 apply

 Reapply categorical + boolean structure to a dataframe.
-Unknown categories are preserved but will map to NaN later.
+Unknown categories become NaN (categorical missing) unless fill_missing_cat=True.

 Source code in openavmkit/utilities/modeling.py